 - Prana Mudra assists to fight against chronic fatigue, general debility, and low endurance.

-- It will get you relief from the mental tension, anger, irritability, jealousy, pride and restlessness.
+- It will get you relief from the mental tension, anger, irritability, jealousy, pride, and restlessness.

-- As you know that our finger indicates the elements of nature that’s why in Prana Mudra elements of earth, water and fire are joined, so this will helps to remove any clot present in your blood vessels by improving blood circulation at the higher level.
+- As you know that our finger indicates the elements of nature that’s why in Prana Mudra elements of earth, water and fire are joined, so this will helps to remove any clot present in your blood vessels by improving blood circulation at a higher level.

 - By performing Prana Mudra daily you can get away from forgetfulness.